miguelangel-nubla/ipv6ddns/README.md

           "test-webapp" // hostname whose AAAA records will be kept in sync.
 This results in updating test-webapp.example.com as defined by example-project settings
         ]
       },
-      "lifetime": "4h",
+      "lifetime": "1h",
-      "ipv4": { // optional, also update IPv4 (A) records aquired from command run at the specified interval. expects one IPv4 per line in cleartext as output
+      "ipv4": { // optional, also update IPv4 (A) records aquired from the command run at the specified interval.
+Expects one IPv4 per line in cleartext as output
-        "interval": "10m",
+        "interval": "3m",
         "command": "printf",
         "args": [
           "%s\\n",
           "192.168.0.12"
           "192.168.0.34"
         ],
-        "lifetime": "4h"
+        "lifetime": "10m"
       }
     }
     // ...